 - As an employee

-The company will process a payroll payment to you and handle the back-end stuff, including paying PAYG tax to the ATO quarterly (through BAS statements), paying your nominated super fund quarterly and accounting for it all in end-of-year reporting.
+The company will process a payroll payment to you and handle the back-end stuff, including paying PAYG / PAYE tax to the ATO / HMRC, paying your superannuation (AU) and pensions (UK) fund and accounting for it all in end-of-year reporting.

 - Dividends from the company